 So thanks Ruona and the entire staff at NeXT, who have done much to remind me that the challenges in my own business, and life, are not that dire by comparison, and that the same could be said of many of the “hardships” we face in the States, in newspaper-land or otherwise.
 I look forward to talking more with Ruona about her beat, and another week in Lagos, and Abuja, talking with journalists about how to make their writing, editing and design live up to the passion of their crusades.

 * * *

 I’ve been working for more than a year on the NEXT start-up alongside my good friend and colleague of many years, Mario Garcia.
 We (mostly) joke about how tough it can be to work in a locale like this, but one thing that keeps me going is his good humor and the many exclusive, invaluable lessons – in publishing, editing, thinking, and life – that he imparts over breakfast or dinner, or in the ride to and from the office each day.
-Thanks Mario!
-(Visit Mario’s blog for our visit to the home studio of NEXT Creative Director Victor Ehikhamenor here in Lagos.
-I hope to post video of our commute to the office here, and an online gallery tour of Victor’s work, after I get back to a country with a web connection that is fast enough for the upload!)
+A highlight of our most recent visit was a stop at the home studio of NeXT Creative Director Victor Ehikhamenor, in Lagos.

 Postscript: NeXT Multimedia, sadly, was an experiment put forth at a difficult time.
 A few years into its launch, the worldwide recession hit, and in a very fragile market, the absence of advertising – particularly from African powerhouses like banks and cel phone companies – means life or death.
 NeXT folded operations around 2011.
 Best wishes to the talented photographers, writers, artists and editors who committed to this enterprise and now are engaged in good work elsewhere.